 A share of stock in your corporation is classified as a security under state and federal securities laws that regulate the offer and sale of corporate stock.
 However, the federal government and all states exempt most small corporations from these laws.
 For example, federal law exempts "private offerings:" a non-advertised sale to a limited number of people (generally 35 or fewer).
 Most states have enacted their own versions of this SEC exemption.
 Visit your state securities office website for information about your state's securities laws.
 Links to all such offices can be found at the Contact Your Regulator web page of the North American Securities Administrators Association.

-All corporations doing business in Nevada must file a List of Officers, Directors, and Registered Agent and State Business License Application every year with the Nevada Secretary of State.
-Forms will be mailed to the corporation's registered agent each year.
+All corporations doing business in Nevada must file an Annual List of Officers, Directors, and Registered Agent and State Business License Application every year with the Nevada Secretary of State.
 These can be filed online at the Nevada Secretary of State website or by mail.
-The filing fee is $125.
+The annual list fee is based on number of authorized shares.
+There is also a $500 state business license fee payable with the annual list fee.

 Additional tax and regulatory requirements apply to your corporation.
 These include: